lilychuang78/minestone2/README.md

 2. who are the users? people who wants to visit Taiwan
 3. does it offer what users want? users are able to click on the map and see further photos
 ### Structure Plane:
-The website has one page which is divided with three sections: brief information, Google Place API and a contact form
+The website has one page which is divided with three taps which functions as a navigation menu.<br />
+When a user clicks on a tap a section of "Home", "Map" and "Conact" appears.
 ## Development Tools:
 Balsamiq Wireframes<br />
 Bootstrap<br />